 An analogy might help to make the distinction clearer.
 In the plot of a novel, one thing leads to another in chains of cause and effect.
 But none of those things happening within the novel’s plot explains why there is a novel at all.
 There is a novel only because the novel's author conceived of it in his or her mind.
 The evolutionary processes going on within the universe are analogous to the chains of cause and effect going on within a novel’s plot, whereas God’s Creation of the universe is analogous to the author thinking up the novel and its plot.

 This analogy allows us to see why it makes no sense to be asked to choose between Creation and Evolution.
 It is like being asked whether a particular event in a novel’s plot is caused by other events in the plot or by the author coming up with the novel and its plot.
 To make this more concrete, consider J.R.R Tolkien’s novel The Hobbit.
 In it, the character Bard the Bowman kills the dragon Smaug with an arrow.
 What if someone asked you whether the dragon died because the bowman shot him or because Tolkien wrote the book that way?
 That would be an absurd choice to have to make, for obviously both statements are true.
-The bowman shooting the arrow is the cause within the plot of the novel of the dragon’s death, whereas Tolkien is the cause of there being a novel which has that plot.
+The bowman shooting the arrow is the cause within the story of the dragon’s death, whereas Tolkien is the cause of the story itself and therefore of everything that happens in it.